Meet the Juniata College students that are turning business ideas into reality.

 The 2019-20 Student Entrepreneurs

-Being an international or out-of-state student can make moving everything back to
+Being an international or out-of-state resident can make a student's move to and from

-and more storage options for students to choose from.
+services.
+They also plan to offer more storage options for students to choose from

 Morgan Instone '20 & Alex Flocken '20